Carry Plugs Sockets and Adapters When Traveling in China

 China Plug Style Compared to Other Asian Destinations

-Your China travel might include stops in Japan or Thailand.
-Asia plugs and sockets differ—Japan uses Type A/B at 100V, while Thailand mixes Type A, B, and C. A single good power connector and a universal adapter cover most of the region, saving you suitcase space.
+Your China travel might include stops in Japan or Thailand, where Asia plugs and sockets differ—Japan uses Type A/B at 100V.
+At the same time, Thailand mixes Type A, B, and C. Bringing a single reliable power connector and a universal adapter that works with Chinese power sockets not only saves suitcase space but also keeps your devices charged, avoids last-minute search for outlets, and ensures you stay connected and powered for photos, navigation, and travel apps throughout your trip.